Xinyue-HU/xinyue-hu.github.io/index.md

 Introduction to Physics (A), Introduction to Chemistry (A), Introduction to Biology (A-), Financial Management (A-), Understanding Dreams (A), Astronomy for the 21st Century (A), Towards a Moral Economy (A-), Global China in the Modern Age (A), When Traditional Tai Chi Meets Modern Health and Fitness (A)

 ### Online Courses:
-GAMES101: Introduction to Computer Graphics by Dr. Lingqi Yan; Cryptography I by Prof. Dan Boneh; Machine Learning by Prof. Andrew Ng; CS231n: Deep Learning for Computer Vision by Prof. Fei-Fei Li; CS224n: Natural Language Processing with Deep Learning by Prof. Christopher Manning
+GAMES101: Introduction to Computer Graphics by Dr. Lingqi Yan; Cryptography I by Prof. Dan Boneh; Machine Learning by Prof. Andrew Ng; CS231n: Deep Learning for Computer Vision by Prof. Fei-Fei Li; CS224n: Natural Language Processing with Deep Learning by Prof. Christopher Manning; Introduction to Causal Inference by Brady Neal; Geometric Deep Learning by Michael Bronstein

 ## Programming Skills
 Languages: Java, OCaml, Python, SQL, Javascript, Matlab, C/C++